Reliable Assisted Living Injury Lawyers in Chicago, IL

 After all, assisted living facilities generate tremendous profits by promising to take care of the people we love — our parents, our grandparents, our dearest relatives.
 They provide not only housing but also medical care, and residents have a right to demand the highest standard of care in both those areas.

-These accidents almost always happen because of the assisted living facilities’ negligence.
+These accidents almost always happen because of the facilities’ negligence.
 There is no excuse for that.
 The law demands care and responsibility on the part of these facilities and the professionals they employ.
 Our law firm will hold them to that standard.

 Common Injuries in Assisted Living Facilities

-Because of the wide range of medical conditions that lead elderly Americans to assisted living or skilled nursing facilities, we’ve seen a number of unusual and rare injuries arise among their residents over the years.
+Because of the wide range of medical conditions that lead elderly Americans to assisted or skilled nursing facilities, we’ve seen a number of unusual and rare injuries arise among their residents over the years.

 There are, however, specific injuries that stand out as especially common.
 These include:

 - Medication errors

 - Nursing home-acquired infections (similar to hospital-acquired infections, or HAIs)

 Of course, these aren’t the only injuries in assisted living facilities.
 It is important to understand that no two accidents are just alike, and even if the nature of your injury is unusual, you may still be entitled to relief under the law.